rumaak/simple_image_classification/README.md

 ```
 pip3 install torch==1.8.1+cpu torchvision==0.9.1+cpu torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```
+It is assumed that the reader is familiar with (and has installed) Jupyter notebooks.

 ### Dataset
 The dataset is self-made (that is, self-collected).
 It consists of 5 classes of deserts, each of the classes has 32 examples.
 For practical reasons, only